brown-ccv/pulsedetector/aux_util/README.md

 * `roi` - array of ints [x, y, w, h] - this can be used instead of finding faces
 * `video_start_second` - number of seconds from video start to begin processing data (useful if first part of video is messy)
 * `control` - boolean - whether to include a control region, this also affects analysis stage.
 The control region is used to perform spectral subtraction to reduce the noise in the signal.
-* `control_region` - array of ints [x, y, w, h] - where the control region should be, typically unobstructed wall
+* `control_region` - array of ints [x, y, w, h] - where the control region should be, typically unobstructed background wall
 * `save_roi_video` - boolean - whether to save a video with the ROIs drawn on

 **Data Analysis Parameters**